waynchi/DopamineAPI_iOS-Client/README.md

 ```
  /
-  dopamineAPI.jar
-  dopamine/
-    api/
-        CustomSSLSocketFactory.java
-        CustomX509TrustManager.java
-        Dopamine.java
-        DopamineRequest.java
-        URIBuilder.java
+  DopamineDummy iPhone
+  DopamineiOSLibrary
+  libDopamineiOSLibrary.a
 ```

-The `dopamine/` folder caontains everything that is compiled in the JAR file.
-You only need the JAR file to use the API Client, but the source is there incase you'd like to take a closer look or customize it.
+The `DopamineiOSLibrary/` folder contains everything that is compiled in the library file (libDopamineiOSLibrary.a).
+You only need the library file to use the API Client, but the source is there incase you'd like to take a closer look or customize it.
 <br><br>

 ##Can I see an example app?
 Yes!
-[Our demo Android app](https://github.com/DopamineLabs/DopamineAPI_Android-DemoApp) is preconfigured to run right out of the box and give you a feel for how the different parts of the andoid API Client work together.
+[Our demo iOS app](https://github.com/DopamineLabs/DopamineAPI_iOS-Client/tree/master/DopamineDummy%20iPhone) is preconfigured to run right out of the box and give you a feel for how the different parts of the andoid API Client work together.
 <br><br>

 ##What does the init() call do?